uwcartlab/webmapping/Chapter11/readme.md

 > ### **Create a bar chart or alternative data visualization that clearly expresses the attribute values shown on the choropleth map and is classed using your choropleth classification scheme.**

+## Activity 10

+1. Join your CSV attribute data to your GeoJSON geospatial data and map one of the attributes in your Activity 9 basemap as a choropleth.
+2. Create a coordinated visualization that supports your choropleth map by providing a sensible alternative view of the data.
+3. Annotated your coordinated visualization with a title, and either value labels or one or more axes.
+4. Commit and sync your _unit-3_ directory with the commit message "Activity 10".

 _This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/). <br/> For more information, please contact Rob Roth \(reroth@wisc.edu\)._

 ### [Return Home](../../../) | [Previous Chapter](../Introduction) | [Next Chapter](../Chapter3)